Skip to content

 Littlehill is one of two Glasgow Life 18-hole municipal courses remaining after the council closed four facilities in February 2020 — Lethamhill, Linn Park, Alexandra Park and the Ruchill pitch-and-putt all went together.
 What survived is a leaner portfolio, and Littlehill is the better of the two remaining 18-hole options.
 The course is on the northern edge of the city near Bishopbriggs, with more topographic variety than the typical flat municipal layout and a standard of maintenance that reflects the higher footfall it now absorbs.

-Par 70, 18 holes, green fee from £16 weekdays.
+Par 70 and 6,240 yards off the white tees (5,926 yellow, 5,648 red), 18 holes; green fee from £12, £6 off-peak.
 Booking is through the Glasgow Life website or app.
 Littlehill regularly books up 48–72 hours ahead at weekends — an effect of the reduced supply in the city's municipal network.
 Weekday mornings are the reliable window for walk-up play.
 The course is accessible by bus from the city centre (around 30 minutes to Auchinairn Road) without a car.

 The Full Scorecard